2024 Solar Incentives Guide for New Castle, IN - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those run by the Indiana government or by your county/municipality, could have additional qualifications.
-Speak with your local New Castle solar installer to find out what incentives your project may qualify for.
+Specific incentives, including ones handled by the Indiana government or by your county/municipality, might have additional qualifications.
+Speak with your local New Castle solar installer to discover what incentives your project will qualify for.

-To discover the top solar panel installers near you, take a look at our article on New Castle's top solar panel companies.
+To learn about the best solar panel installers near you, read our article on New Castle's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.